 Further complicating the issue is the use of improper statistical methodology in the estimation of polarization parameters.
 The above incorrect inversion technique result is pseudo polarization parameters very similar to what are measured in optical polarimeters.
 This leads to the incorrect assumption that the "data" are polarization variables and when in reality, the data are Poisson distributed counts in Compton scattering bins.
 This incorrect assumption leads to the use of the incorrect likelihood on the data.
 Specifically, the likelihood used derives from optical polarization with Gaussian uncertainty on the values.
 An issue with this classical analysis is that polarization parameters are bound to specific ranges.
 For example, the polarization degree is a percentage between 0 and 100.
 It is not statistically valid to include these bounds in the classical analysis.
-Thus, one often finds unphysical (nonsensical) statistical uncertainties on the polarization degree such as $90\pm30\%$ (e.g. the ASTROSAT paper mention earlier).
+Thus, one often finds unphysical (nonsensical) statistical uncertainties on the polarization degree such as $90\pm30\%$ (e.g. ASTROSAT paper of Chattopadhyay et al. 2019, ApJ 884, 123).
 We have shown in our previous work (Burgess et al. 2019, A&A 627, 105) that this can be avoided by using proper Bayesian analysis that introduces physically principled priors.